How to Photograph Northern Lights: Tips & Settings for Beginners

 Practical Tips for Photographing Northern Lights

-• If you have a car and there is a good chance for high aurora activity at night, consider driving to a nice location.
+• If you have a car and there is a good chance for high aurora activity at night, consider driving to a scenic location.
 Your Northern Lights pictures will look so much nicer if there is a beautiful lake, a forest, a mountain, or a waterfall in the foreground.

 What to Pack for Aurora Hunting